envoyproxy/envoy-mobile/docs/root/api/starting_envoy.rst

 ``enableSocketTagging``
 ~~~~~~~~~~~~~~~~~~~~~~~

 Specify whether to enable support for Android socket tagging.
+Unavailable on iOS.
 Defaults to false.

 **Example**::